philipp-spiess/this-week-in-react/src/issues/4/TWITTER.md

 Enable Suspense, Error Boundaries, React.pure() Automatically Forwards Ref, and more!

-Subscribe at this-week-in-react.org or read the thread ➡️
+Subscribe at this-week-in-react.org or read the thread right here ➡️

 ---

-🎉 Suspense is no longer behind a feature flag which will likely make it part of the next release.
+🎉 Suspense is no longer behind a feature flag and will likely be part of the next release.
 Additional changes also include updated API names.

 https://github.com/facebook/react/pull/13799